-Make this sound right in your colicky baby's ear.
-Don't be timid.
-Shh loudly enough so that your baby can hear you over her own racket.
+Make this sound right in your colicky baby’s ear.
+Don’t be timid.
+Shh loudly enough so that your baby can hear you over their own racket.

 Take a Ride

 Babies in the womb get used to a lot of motion.
-Get your baby moving and he may go right to sleep.
-Put him in a swing.
-Cradle him in a rocking chair.
-Lay him in a vibrating infant seat.
+Get your baby moving and they may go right to sleep.
+Put them in a swing.
+Cradle them in a rocking chair.
+Lay them in a vibrating infant seat.
 You might even set out for a drive in the car, but don’t hit the road if you’re too tired.

-For a gassy baby, rub his tummy in a clockwise motion, or bicycle his little legs to relieve some pressure.
+For a gassy baby, rub their tummy in a clockwise motion, or bicycle their little legs to relieve some pressure.

 Wear Your Baby